pulpgrinder/passiflora/README.md

 * Generate 60 petabyte binaries for a "Hello, world!" program
 * Require configuration gymnastics -- there's no need to fool with nasty-ass package.json scripts or even nastier-ass XML files -- no Maven, Ant, or Gradle config.
 Passiflora does *use* Gradle (technically gradlew) for Android builds, but you don't have to get the stench of it on you.

-Unlike Electron, Passiflora uses the system's own embeddable web view object rather than bundling an entire browser into the executable.
+Unlike Electron, Passiflora uses the host system's own embeddable WebView object rather than bundling an entire browser into the executable.
 Bundling a web browser made sense back in the bad old days of incompatible browsers and highly-restricted web app functionality, but things have improved immensely since then.

 ### Executable Size